-The calculation methodology and default values provided in CalEEMod were used to calculate potential CO_2 emissions associated with the one-time change in carbon sequestration capacity of a vegetation land use type.
+The calculation methodology and default values provided in the California Emissions Estimator Model (CalEEMod) were used to calculate potential CO2 emissions associated with the one-time change in carbon sequestration capacity of a vegetation land use type resulting from the project.
 The calculation of the one-time loss of sequestered carbon is the product of the converted acreage value and the carbon content value for each land use type (vegetation community).
-The mass of sequestered carbon per unit area (expressed in units of MT of CO_2 per acre) is dependent on the specific land use type.
-Assuming that the sequestered carbon is released as CO_2 after removal of the vegetation, annual CO_2 is calculated by multiplying total biomass (MT of dry matter per acre) from IPCC data by the carbon fraction in plant material, and then converting MT of carbon to MT of CO_2 based on the molecular weights of carbon and CO_2 .
+The mass of sequestered carbon per unit area (expressed in units of MT of CO2 per acre) is dependent on the specific land use type.
+Assuming that the sequestered carbon is released as CO2 after removal of the vegetation, annual CO2 is calculated by multiplying total biomass (MT of dry matter per acre) from Intergovernmental Panel on Climate Change (IPCC) data by the carbon fraction in plant material, and then converting MT of carbon to MT of CO2 based on the molecular weights of carbon and CO2.

-It is conservatively assumed that all sequestered carbon from the removed vegetation would be returned to the atmosphere; that is, the wood from the trees and vegetation communities would not be re-used in a solid form or another form that would retain carbon.
+It is conservatively assumed that all sequestered carbon from the removed vegetation as a result of the project would be returned to the atmosphere; that is, the wood from the trees and vegetation communities would not be re-used in a solid form or another form that would retain carbon.
 GHG emissions generated during construction activities, including clearing, tree removal, and grading, are estimated in the construction emissions analysis.